Eye Pressure can cause Optic Nerve Damage

 - Flavonols.
 Quercetin is a bioflavonoid which supports vision and the optic nerve.

 - Vitamins C & E give antioxidant support.
 Vitamin B12 supports the nervous system and nerve health.
+Vitamin B3 (niacin) may have a protective effect.18

 - Herbs such as gingko biloba, and a combination of bilberry and maritime pine bark have been demonstrated to be helpful.